 To diagnose your tennis elbow, your chiropractor will do a thorough exam and orthopedic testing.
-You may also need imaging tests, such as an ultrsound or MRI to diagnose tennis elbow or rule out other problems.
+You may also need imaging tests, such as an ultrasound or MRI to diagnose tennis elbow or rule out other problems.

 How It Works

 The Graston Technique utilizes various surgical steel instruments to physically break down scar tissue in different parts of the body by cross frictional massage.
-Pressure is applied with the surgical steel instrument and moved in such a way that the underlying tissue is released and broken down to help with problems like inflammation and range of motion difficulties.
+The pressure is applied with the surgical steel instrument and moved in such a way that the underlying tissue is released and broken down to help with problems like inflammation and range of motion difficulties.
 The pressure is controlled by your therapist, and the end goal is pain relief and regaining the function of the area.

 Who Needs It?

-The Graston Technique is usually reserved for people who have suffered scar tissue build up from a previous injury or from using incorrect body mechanics over a prolonged period of time.
+The Graston Technique is for people who have suffered scar tissue build up from a previous injury or from using incorrect body mechanics over a prolonged period of time.
 The resulting limitations can often be smoothed out using the Graston Technique as a form of treatment.
 The Graston Technique can be helpful for athletes, office workers, students, laborers or anyone else who has sustained an injury where scar tissue is a factor.

 Does It Hurt?

 You’re most likely going to feel some level of discomfort when receiving the Graston Technique.
-That level will vary depending on the patient and amount of pressure required to break up the scar tissue, but there is usually some bruising and soreness during and after the treatment.
+That level depends on the patient and amount of pressure required to break up the scar tissue, but there is usually some bruising and soreness during and after the treatment.
 A typical Graston Technique treatment might last anywhere from 2 to 10 minutes.
 We recommend icing affected areas at home for about 20 minutes after your treatment.

 Will It Work for Tennis Elbow?

-Dry needling is also a very effective treatment of tennis elbow.
+Dry needling is also a very effective treatment for tennis elbow.
 This technique is similar to acupuncture.
 The insertion of needles at varying lengths and points are thought to alter the way pain signals are transmitted by nerve pathways.
 Dry Needling is also used to break up the scar tissue formation that has built up over time from tennis elbow.